 - Sailors must bring proper footwear that can be worn on a boat and in the water.

 Each sailor must bring their own refillable water bottle, with their name indelibly marked.
 Disposable water bottles will not be allowed.
 A means of clipping the bottle to a boat is preferred if sailing in a dinghy.

-Lunches will also be "garbage-free", and packed in reusable containers with their name indelibly marked.
-To maximize time on the water, and when conditions allow it, there may be days when the sailors have lunch on the water.
+Lunches should also be "garbage-free", and packed in reusable containers with their name indelibly marked.

 (refer to www.sailorsforthesea.org)